 If all of these “alternative” investments were to go to zero, which I’d venture to guess is statistically impossible, we would not be destitute.
 In fact, we’d still be just fine.
 We’ve still got the modified four fund portfolio with about 40x our annual expenses to fall back on.

 Clemson kept playing because they want to win another championship.
 They were able to get valuable gametime experience for many of their athletes, and the margin of victory will impress those who vote in the polls and for the final playoff seedings, assuming they continue their winning ways.

 I keep playing because I’m no longer playing simply for myself.

 Yes, I believe we have beyond enough for my wife and me, but there are others who could benefit from a growing pile of money.

 We do have children, and likely, they’ll someday have children of their own someday.
 I hope that by the time my wife and I move on from this earth, our boys (then men) will have reached financial independence on their own, but if not, we should be in a position to leave something of a legacy if that’s what we choose to do.

-Additionally, this website has a charitable mission, and we’ve been able to donate over $300,000 in online profits as of October 2020.
+Additionally, my website has a charitable mission, and we’ve been able to donate hundreds of thousands of dollars in online profits.
 We’ve made grants to hundreds of charitable organizations while continuing to grow a donor advised fund that will benefit charities we choose for decades to come.

 If the Giving Pledge accepted people like me with a single digit number of millions, I’d sign it.
 By continuing to play the game, maybe we’ll have enough someday to qualify for a signature.
 I don’t know that I’d want to give it all away, but the pledge only requires you give away half of your accumulated assets.